 Quantification of AOA and AOB was implemented with both DNA-based quantitative PCR (qPCR) and RNA-based reverse-transcription qPCR (RT-qPCR) targeting amoA.
 Based on DNA, temporal dynamics of AOA abundances were insignificant in both sites (Kruskal-Wallis).
 Further, a comparison of drought AOA abundances compared to non-drought abundances were significant only in CW (Dunn, k = 2, p = 0.047).
 In contrast, AOB abundances displayed temporal variability in both CW and PW.
 PW displayed a significant decrease in AOB abundances during the drought period (p = 0.024), as well as sensitivity to temporal variability between sampling points (p = 0.02).
 Within this time span, there a significant decrease in AOB abundance between April and October 2018 (Dunn with Bonferroni, p = 0.043).
 Finally, while AOB in CW demonstrated significant temporal variability throughout the sampling period (p = 0.019), there was no significant difference in the AOB abundance between drought and non-drought periods.

 Interestingly, the RNA-based RT-qPCR demonstrated divergent trends in AOA and AOB abundance when compared to the DNA-based qPCR results.
 RT-qPCR analysis showed a significant increase in abundance of AOB between April and August 2018 (p = 0.047), and a nearly-significant increase during drought periods (p = 0.059) (Fig. 2B).
 Similarly, AOA in PW also showed a significant increase in abundance between April and August (p = 0.026), in addition to an increase during drought periods (p = 0.018).
-In contrast, CW samples displayed no significant temporal variability in either AOA or AOB abundances .
+In contrast, CW samples displayed no significant temporal variability in either AOA or AOB abundances (Fig. 2B).
 Further, drought was not a significant corollary for either AOA or AOB in the CW site.

 In addition to the quantification of archaeal and bacterial amoA copies, the samples were analyzed for soil dissolved organic carbon, as well as ammonium (NH₄⁺) and nitrate (NO₃⁻) volumes.
 Ammonium was significantly dynamic in the PW site (ANOVA, p = 0.012), with a peak in October that was significantly higher than other months (TukeyHSD p < 0.05).
 Nitrate was not significantly dynamic across any time points in the PW site.
 The CW site displayed an opposing trend, with no significant shifts in ammonium content across the study period, but a significant variation in nitrate (Kruskal-Wallis, p = 0.033).
 Both sites had a higher volume of ammonium than nitrate (Kruskal-Wallis, PW p < 0.0001 , CW p < 0.0001), and PW had both a higher nitrate (p < 0.0001) and ammonium (p = 0.008) content than CW.